Will New York Law School arrange for housing in London?

 - Yes, this Google map will be made available separately (and only) to students who apply to the London program.

-Where exactly is Birkbeck, University of London?
+Where exactly is your classroom at Birkbeck, University of London?

 - The exact address is: Malet St, Bloomsbury, London WC1E 7HX, UK.

 - For a direct link to Birkbeck on Google Maps, click here.

 - We will be in classrooms B-35 and B-36 (in the basement).

 Which Tube stations are closest to Birkbeck, University of London?

 - Euston Station (Northern Line, Victoria Line)

 - Euston Square Station (Circle Line, Hammersmith & City Line, Metropolitan Line)

 - Tottenham Court Road Station (Northern Line, Central Line)